Phenos/Yarn/roadmap.md

+# NEXT

+- Execution of script with state
+- Bug: Number are interpreted as string

+# BACKLOG

+- Load scripts from external files
 - parser: support for blocks like "start chapter / end chapter"
 - Address Entities with "@"
 - Make predicate matching case insensitive